 6) Ask for a hotel room with a crib privacy situation.

+Pay attention to the shape of your hotel room.
 Of course, the ideal is a hotel suite with a separate room for your toddler‘s sleeping pleasure, but to avoid breaking the bank, the second best option is a regular room with an L shape: a long entryway just inside the door where you can place the crib out of sight from the main part of the room.
 The third best option is a regular rectangular room with enough space and furniture so you can place the crib on the far end and drag the desks and chairs around it to screen it off.
 (Note: Putting the crib in the bathroom may seem like a good idea at 7pm, but becomes problematic when it’s time to brush your teeth!)
 Oh… and make sure your hotel room has a fridge!
 Cold milk and dinner leftovers are precious at 6am when your child wakes up before the hotel dining room is open.
+Call or email the hotel ahead of time to see if they can upgrade you to these elements if they’re not readily offered.

 7) Consider booking an apartment instead of hotel.